 NEADS Dogs are taught a list of core commands and they follow a basic training schedule throughout puppyhood.
 However, once a dog is nearing completion of the program and is matched with a specific client, the dog’s training is tailored to the client’s unique needs.
 After the client experiences 10-14 days of training with a skilled instructor, they can barely remember a time when the dog wasn’t a part of their life.

-Our organization has trained Service Dog Teams for 39 years.
+Our organization has trained Service Dog Teams for over 40 years.
 Through research and experience, our instructors remain up to date with current training methods and trends in the industry.
 We routinely explore new dog breeds and new tasks to make certain that we are meeting the needs of our clients.
 Most importantly, we raise and train the perfect working partner for each of our clients.

 Assistance Dogs International Accreditation